GioGioWasTaken/Linux-Machine/Brain/DnD/Reinhardt_Zepherine_Von_Lohengramm/Wizard_Build.md

 - Fog Cloud: eliminating opposing advantage, eliminating allied disadvantage, disrupting opponents at range, imagine if i combine it with mold earth.
 - Magic Missile (obligatory attack spells, i wanted to take `Silent Image` , might go the illusion route but oh well.)
 - Sleep

+# Custom background :

+- The DM officially promises that (within reason) I am allowed to choose 2 skills in which I will have proficiency.
+- and (within reason) proficiency in 1 language of my choice.

+## Equipment:

+- Money: 10 GP , 7 Silver
+- A Navy coloured suit with golden straps.
+It shines gloriously as it basks in the sun, as if Jove himself wills my overwhelming rein over the heavens
+- A golden pocket watch
+- Explorer's pack (and some paper!)
+- Spellbook